Siphon880gh/devbrain/DevOps/_Server - VPS or Dedicated Server/_ GET STARTED - Setup Dedicated Server Checklist.md

 ### Managing your dedicated server
 Likely your dedicated server does not have a web host admin panel (Hostinger hpanel, GoDaddy’s dashboard, etc).
 So figure out the processes other than having a GUI:
 - What email to reach out to for managing billing information
 - How to start a support ticket (probably email and they have a system where when the ticket is closed, that email thread will be ignored).
 If email, what information do they need.
-Save this information to your web host details document
 - For your chosen OS, how to restart OS, and how to check if a service restarted with the OS?
 - What commands to list server’s hardware specs (in case don’t have when making future business migration decisions)
+-  Save the above information into your web host details document

 ### Login Entry Point: SSH in
 - In place of a webhost admin panel or services dashboard, you'll be mostly interact with your server via SSH and any web gui's you install.
 Often times their server administrator will setup SSH IP, root, and password, then hand it to you.
 The web host's server administrator that onboards you may also give you the range of ip addresses available for you to use.
 The rest is up to you.